FMCSA and DOT regulations

 A carrier who fails to comply with federal motor vehicle safety regulations could lose its operating authority.
 If a carrier loses its operating authority, it cannot operate trucks in interstate commerce.
 As a result, the carrier will likely go out of business.

-To avoid such dire consequences, carriers must take steps to ensure that they are compliant with federal motor carrier safety law.
+To avoid such dire legal consequences, carriers must take steps to ensure that they are compliant with federal motor carrier safety law.
 They must do things like keep accurate logs, make sure truck drivers pass mandatory DOT drug tests, and complete required driver training.

 Penalties